-My research interests focus on gender differences and on women – for example changes in psychological functions relating to phases of the menstrual cycle.
+My research interests focus on gender differences and on women – for example changes in psychological functions, mood and wellbeing relating to phases of the menstrual cycle.

 I hold an MA (Hons) Psychology and an MSc in Applied Computing, both from the University of Dundee as well as a PgCert HET and an MPhil from Abertay University.
 I’m also a Fellow of the Higher Education Academy (FHEA)